EXHIBITOR TERMS AND CONDITIONS

 3. WHAT HAPPENS IF I WANT TO CANCEL A BOOKING?

 3.1 Cancellations/Refunds: All cancellations must be submitted in writing.
-No refunds are granted after 31 March 2019.
-In the event of and Act of God, natural disaster, fire, rain, wind, storm or any other unforeseen event or catastrophe, the Organiser are not obliged to refund any part of Exhibitor Fee or other monies.
+No refunds are granted after 28 February 2022.
+In the event of and Act of God, natural disaster, fire, rain, wind, storm or any other unforeseen event or catastrophe, the Organiser is not obliged to refund any part of Exhibitor Fee or other monies.
 All refunds are at the discretion of the Organiser.

 3.2 Cancellation to be made in writing: Any cancellations must be made in writing or by email to Organiser at the address specified on the website.